-The top of this cake is tacky and golden.
-The inside is the colour of a gentle sunset.
-The rhubarb hiding inside is fruity and tart while the sponge is moist and with a gentle orange kick.
-It’s the perfect cake to eat with your morning coffee.
+The rhubarb hiding inside this rhubarb and orange cake is fruity and tart while the sponge is moist and sweet with a gentle orange kick.

 I love rhubarb, it’s colour, shape and taste.
 So when my mother in law, Liz, gave us 1.5 kg of her home grown rhubarb; I felt like a child in a sweet shop.
 What would I make, the options seemed endless?
 Rhubarb fool, rhubarb and ginger ice cream or perhaps a creme brûlée flavoured with rhubarb.
 I then remembered a rhubarb cake I had made a few years ago for my birthday.

 For my thirtieth we decide to invite friends for a weekend camping on the Isle of Wight.
 We had a BBQ on the Friday night while our friends began to gather.
 I decided that for the puddings, cakes were going to be easiest to fly down from Edinburgh with.
 I made a double batch of Jamie Oliver’s brownies and a rhubarb cake.
 Both went down a treat and I wanted to remake that cake with Liz’s rhubarb.

 I couldn’t find the rhubarb cake recipe, but with my new found cake confidence (based on the apple, prune and almond cake) I wanted to come up with my own recipe.
 When handing me the rhubarb, Liz mentioned that she thought rhubarb and orange went well together.
 That was all the persuasion I needed, and so here it is – my first rhubarb and orange cake.